AshrithaShaganti/SmartLoanAI/README.md

-# SmartLoanAI – AI Powered Loan Approval System
+# SmartLoanAI – Loan Default & Approval Prediction using Machine Learning

 🚀 **Live Demo:** https://smartloanaiml.streamlit.app/

 SmartLoanAI is an end-to-end **machine learning–based credit decision system** that predicts whether a loan applicant should be approved or rejected using **Support Vector Machines (SVM)**.

-This project is built to simulate how real banks evaluate **credit risk** and make loan decisions.
+This project simulates how real banks evaluate **credit risk** and make data-driven loan decisions.

 ---

 ## 🧠 Problem Statement

-Banks lose money when loans are approved for risky customers who later default.
+Banks face financial loss when high-risk applicants default on loans.
-The goal of this project is to use historical applicant data to **predict loan approval** while minimizing financial risk.
+This project uses historical loan data to predict loan approval and minimize credit risk.

 This system helps:
 - Reduce bad loan approvals